manifoldmarkets/manifold/twitch-bot/README.md

 If you are using Windows, it is also recommended to have [Git Bash](https://git-scm.com/downloads) installed, as the deployment script is targeted for use on Unix OSs.

-Launch `twitch-bot/scripts/deploy-to-remote.sh`.
+Launch `scripts/deploy-to-remote.sh`.
 On Windows, this must be done through Git Bash.
 The script will ask whether you wish to deploy to the development or production server, and should then handle everything else.

+> Note: appropriate `.env` files must be copied into the `scripts/build` directory for the deployed bot to launch successfully.

 The first time this script is run it will need to download docker images, Yarn dependencies and build all the source from scratch, so be patient!
 Subsequent runs should only take a matter of seconds to complete.